 Tarago (including some catchment outside the GM LGA) had only 195 dwellings in 2016 (census).
 The identified growth potential would be significant in relation to the existing number of dwellings and population.
 Note these figures are approximations only.

-7.3 Environment and Biodiversity
+Environment and Biodiversity

-Areas to the east, west and south of Tarago are mapped under GM LEP 2009 as being of high environmental value.
+Areas to the east, west and south of Tarago are mapped under GM LEP 2009 as being of high environmental value (shown yellow on the map).